rubinius/rubinius/web/doc/en/memory-system/garbage-collector.markdown

 Large objects are born in a birthing tank rather than in the nursery.

-Any object that exceedes the defined byte size for a large object upon allocation is allocated directly into the large objects space.
+Any object that exceeds the defined byte size for a large object upon allocation is allocated directly into the large objects space.
 This is done to avoid copying since copying large objects is an expensive operation.